-3.3 Impact of changing the reflectivity observational error
+5 3.3 Impact of changing the reflectivity observational error

 A set of experiments is performed to investigate the impact of the reflectivity observation error in the assimilation scheme.
-In addition to the value of 5 dBZ employed so far, which was estimated applying the diagnostic described in Desroziers et al. (2005) to this case study, two other values of roe are tested: 10 dBZ and 0.5 dBZ.
+In addition to the value of 5 dBZ employed so far, two other values of roe are tested: 10 dBZ and 0.5 dBZ.
 The former is employed by Bick et al. (2016) for the assimilation of reflectivity volumes from the German radar network using KENDA and COSMO and, therefore, should be reasonable also for the present study.
 The latter is a deliberately extreme value that may be chosen in the case of a great confidence in the quality of radar observations.
-These two different values of roe are used in assimilation cycles of 60 minutes
+These two different values of roe are used in assimilation cycles of 60 minutes ( $rad60\roe0.5$ and $rad60\roe0.5$ and